deis/monitor/influxdb/README.md

 * `kube-create`: Create the service, proxy pod, and replication controller in kubernetes
 * `kube-update`: Remove the replication controller and create a new one (this is useful for publishing new images)
 * `update-manifests`: This is a helpful target that is used to generate a temporary manifest with the dev image set in the `image` stanza.

+### Accessing Admin UI
+Included is a proxy pod that proxies the UI ports so they are accessible when doing local development.
+These ports are `8086` and `8083`.
+You can access the UI by going to the `http://<host_ip>:8083`.